pkhartsk/ci-actions/README.md

-# GitHub actions for sclorg
+# GitHub workflows for SCLOrg

-This repo contains GitHub actions for re-use in this organisation.
+This repo contains GitHub workflows for re-use in this organisation.

 Eg. to check the README version table and run container tests, use a similar workflow: